 Filing, marking maps for drivers, making copies; many varied tasks available.

 3 times annually help with fundraising events as needed.
 Individuals as well as organizations and business groups are welcome to help.
-(Open House: First Sunday in December, Mardi Gras: Fat Tuesday (changes each year), Clay Shoot: First Saturday in June)
+(Open House: First Sunday in December, Mardi Gras: First Tuesday in March, Clay Shoot: Second Saturday in June)

-Necessary in assuring the recipients have a cheerful card with pretty pictures and a friendly message every week. (used greeting card fronts are always needed for this purpose)
+Necessary in ensuring the recipients have a cheerful card with pretty pictures and a friendly message every week. (used greeting card fronts are always needed for this purpose)

 In charge of packing correct number of meals per route daily and insuring drivers take sack lunches, frozen meals, and extra goodies that go out that day.